DeterminateSystems/flakehub-push/README.md

 #### Tagged releases

-Published [tagged releases][tagged] is a little bit tricker because you need to tell `flakehub-push` which tag to use.
+Publishing [tagged releases][tagged] is a little bit trickier because you need to tell `flakehub-push` which tag to use.
 Here's an example configuration:

 ```yaml